ways/fingr/README.md

 * Start redis: `docker run -it --rm --network host redis`
 * Start fingr.py

+If you don't see real IPs in the log, you may need to set this in /etc/docker/daemon.json:

+    {
+        "userland-proxy": false
+    }

 ## Testing

     - create a venv and install tox